SUBCHAPTER 05C ‑ GEOPHYSICAL EXPLORATION

 15A NCAC 05C .0126 DUTIES OF OPERATORS

-All operators conducting seismic operations shall use reasonable precaution in accordance with approved and accepted methods to prevent destruction of, or injury to fish, oysters, shrimp, and other aquatic life, wildlife, or other natural resources.
+All permittees conducting seismic operations shall use precaution in accordance with approved and accepted methods to prevent destruction of, or injury to, fish, oysters, shrimp, and other aquatic life, wildlife, or other natural resources.

 History Note: Authority G.S.
 113‑391;